indrojitmondal/Peddy-Adoption/README.md

 4. **Template literals**:
    - I have used the template literals to manipulate HTML and CSS documents.

-5. **Seperate Operator**:
+5. **Separate Operator**:
-   - I have used the seperate operator to copy pet objects.
+   - I have used the separate operator to copy pet objects.

 ## Screenshots
 Here are some screenshots of the Peddy Adoption app: